nurulhuda/write4ten/README.md

 write4ten
 =========

-a simple editor written in python
+This is a simple editor written in python.
+It is inpired by [writeforten.com](http://writeforten.com/).